-The study was conducted by Gervais, Holland and Dodd of the University of Nebraska-Lincoln, and is limited to people in Western cultures.
-Evidence of Western Man’s moral decay?
+Gervais, Holland and Dodd of the University of Nebraska-Lincoln conducted the study, and they limited it to people in Western cultures.
+Is this therefore evidence of Western Man’s moral decay?
 Hmm, not necessarily.
-It’s more to the point to say that the behavior revealed by gaze tracking is partially or totally culturally determined, and people in other cultures may act quite differently.
+It’s more to the point to say that the behavior that gaze tracking reveals depends partially or totally on the surrounding social environment.
+People in other cultures may act quite differently.

 Science Speculation: Gaze tracking is not a new technology.
 It has been used in the advertising business for years.
-Admen can test the effectiveness of commercials with focus groups, not just by asking people what attracted them about an ad display, but by using gaze tracking to measure exactly what they looked at, and for how long.
+We know that admen test the effectiveness of commercials with focus groups.
+However, advertisers don’t just ask people what attracted them about an ad display.
+They also use gaze tracking to measure exactly what viewers looked at, and for how long.

 Another application comes in studies of driver distraction by such activities as texting, eating a taco, or applying lipstick.
-Gaze tracking reveals just how long the driver’s attention was taken off the road.
-Fortunately for all of us, such studies are generally conducted in driving simulators inside a laboratory and not on Interstate Ten.
+Gaze tracking reveals just how long the driver took his attention off the road.
+Fortunately for all of us, researchers usually conduct such studies in driving simulators inside a laboratory – not on Interstate Ten!